Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card not shown but at the center of the cross, represents the atmosphere surrounding the central issue.
-Ten of Man (Wizard Edward Hutchinson), when reversed: Dissipation, debauchery, and stagnation.
+Click for DetailsThe card at the bottom left of the circle represents your beliefs, impressions, or expectations.
+Ten of Cups (Satiety), when reversed: Dissipation, debauchery, and stagnation.
 Taking one's good fortune for granted.
 Problems in domestic and social matters.
 A false love or infatuation, leading to a lack of fulfillment.

-Click for DetailsThe card at the top of the staff represents the ultimate outcome should you continue on this course.
-Ghoul, when reversed: Stagnation or petrifaction.
+Click for DetailsThe card in the middle of the lower line represents the qualities that you express in this circumstance.
+La Mort (Death), when reversed: Stagnation or petrifaction.
 The refusal to let go of the past.
 Resistance to change because of fear.